oVirt/ovirt-site/source/vdsm/connecting-development-vdsm-to-engine.html.md

 *   in /etc/libvirt/libvirtd.conf: auth_tcp = "none"
 *   and in /etc/libvirt/qemu.conf: spice_tls=0

+If you are changing from ssl to non-ssl or vice versa, use /lib/systemd/systemd-vdsmd reconfigure in Fedora and service vdsmd restart in EL6.

 After this is done, restart vdsm.
 If you misconfigured something, vdsm will complain, so keep an eye on the error messages :)
-If you are changing from ssl to non-ssl or vice versa, use **/lib/systemd/systemd-vdsmd reconfigure** and then start vdsm.

 ## Disable SSL in ovirt engine